Adamskoullos/TraderDashboards/README.md

 - Prospective clients:
     - To custom TraderDashboards to fit their analysis style and methods
-    - To work with the developer to automate their trading strategy, create trade alerts, maybe connect to their broker account and execute, maybe even build a desktop app
+    - To work with the developer to automate their trading strategy, create trade alerts, maybe connect to their broker account and execute, maybe even build a desktop or web app
-    - To create a proprietary analysis tool pulling in custom data and presenting it via a custom built a UI
+    - To create a proprietary analysis tool pulling in custom data and presenting it via a custom built UI

 - Potential employers:
     - Brokers, trading and investment firms, trading platforms, charting package providers and financial news outlets would value having a developer on their team that also has a high level of experience in there industry and is able to